microchip-pic-avr-examples/pic18f47q83-can-2-basic-operation-mplab-mcc/README.md

 ![MCC Configuration Image](images/application_builder.png)

 ### Project Configuration
 Before configuring CAN, the microcontroller's clock settings needs changed.
-Configure the "Clock Control" module to use the internal high frequency oscillatorystal oscillator (HFINTOSC) with a frequency of 32MHz.
-Normal can operating frequency includes 10, 20, or 40 MHz.
-32 Mhz was chosen since it is close to 40 MHz.
+Configure the "Clock Control" module to use the internal high frequency oscillator (HFINTOSC) with a frequency of 32 MHz.
+Normal CAN operating frequency includes 10, 20, or 40 MHz.
+32 MHz was chosen since it is close to 40 MHz.

 ![Clock Control Image](images/clock_control.png)